marq24/emacberry.com/_docs/4000-btlescanner.md

 When there are more than a single beacon at a location the app will render an additional number on the map-marker

+# How GPSLogger II is counting Beacons<br/><sup>(in contrast to the UUID0xFD6FTracer App)</sup>

+In contrast to the _UUID0xFD6DTracer_, GPSLogger is counting the unique Beacon IDs that are discoverable from your current location.
+Imagine the following scenario:

+When your location is static and there is a single beacon in your area the _UUID0xFD6DTracer_ keeps showing you _0_ or _1_ (depending on the range).
+If the ID of the single beacon will change this will have no effect for _UUID0xFD6DTracer_, the app will show you still _0_ or _1_.

+On the other hand GPSLogger II counts every single beacon ID that is reported by the scanner - so if the ID is going to change the counter will be increased by one.
+I.e. if 10 beacons pass you, the number 10 is also displayed in GPSLogger II (at the location you encountered a total of 10 beacon IDs).

 # Export of recorded beacon data {#export}

 When you record beacon data you probably want to do something with it - Since none of the standard file formats is